ranrib/forfounders.io/source/_posts/how-to-prep-a-customer-for-a-vc-reference-call.md

 tags: [blog, startups, fundraising, vc, customers, due-diligence]
 ---

-# How to Prep a Customer for a VC Reference Call

 Customer reference calls are one of the last parts of a VC due-diligence process.
 VC like it because they can hear an actual user of your product tell them about their experience.
 While this is an excellent opportunity for a founder to gain credibility with the potential investor, you must take it seriously.

 Following these simple steps will ensure that you maximize the outcome of these customer reference calls: